 Buying Hilton Honors points during one of their frequent 100% bonus events can be a very effective way to instantly top-up your account balance for a big redemption.

-Hilton typically offers this bonus a few times a year, and the current 100% bonus event lasts until March 5, 2021.
+Hilton typically offers this bonus a few times a year, and their latest 100% bonus event lasts until May 11, 2021.
 Let’s have a look at how the promotion works and under what circumstances you might wish to take advantage of it.

 Hilton Honors normally allows you to purchase points at a rate of 1 US cent per point, which is much higher than a fair price at which I’d consider purchasing points.